-At the end of the path, we came across our optional party member, face a coulrophobic nightmare who sat, looming over a frog pond, licking their chops.
+At the end of the path, we came across our optional party member, their face a coulrophobic nightmare, looming over a frog pond, as they licked their chops.
 This was Quina Quen, a member of the Qu Tribe, and the party member we had seen earlier in Alexandria (they were also present at the Festival of the Hunt, though we missed them).
 The Qu are not human (Quina confirms as much later on, which is appreciated given the stylistic range of human features in this universe).
-They have wide bodies, blanche-white skin, and clown or mime-esque faces with Muppet mouths and long tongues hanging out down to their midriff.
+They have wide bodies, blanche-white skin, and clown or perhaps mime-esque faces with Muppet mouths and long tongues hanging out down to their midriff.
 Quina in particular is dressed in a chef’s hat with a bonnet-like trim, and wears what looks roughly like a low-hanging apron on top of the rest of their dress.
 It won’t surprise you to learn that Quina has a lot to do with cooking, as do all Qu as it happens (given that all Qu’s names start with “Qu,” Quina was only a few real-world years off from being named “Quinoa,” I imagine).

 You know, come to think of it, this is not the first time Final Fantasy has combined vore with mimes, although in the last instance it was a mime who was vored, and not the reverse.
-Funny, that.

-Just to make Quina weirder, their choice of weapon is the Fork, a weapon class with a wild damage formula that can range anywhere from weakest in the party to well and beyond the rest of the party.
+Just to make Quina weirder, their choice of weapon is the Fork, a weapon class with a wild damage formula that can range anywhere from weakest in the party to well and beyond the best of the party.
 I’m reminded of the Masher weapon from Super Mario RPG, though that was just one-of-a-kind, not an entire weapon class!
 I should probably be thinking more along the lines of FFT’s axes.
-To help make Quina’s eclectic move-set more attractive to players, the game makes sure that all Forks in the game have the same ability loadout, giving you not only a high-AP ability that increases the frequency of Trance (Quina’s Trance being so niche that it virtually requires this if you hope to ever use it), but also allows you to upgrade their weapon with impunity, whereas everyone else might be lagging behind on shittier weapons just to make sure they learn a skill or two.
+To help make Quina’s eclectic move-set more attractive to players, the game makes sure that all Forks in the game have the same ability loadout, giving you not only a high-AP ability that increases the frequency of Trance (Quina’s Trance being so niche that it virtually requires this if you hope to ever use it), but also allows you to upgrade their weapon with impunity, whereas everyone else in the party might lag behind on shittier weapons just to make sure they learn a skill or two.

 After Quina joins, we get a scene where Vivi actually reveals something about his past.
 This is incredibly surprising in hindsight, because the game has to treat all of Quina’s scenes for the next stretch of the game as optional, and as a result, the scenes have almost no serious impact on what happens for the next few hours.
 Quina just pops in from time to time to provide a line or two during crowd shots, or does things entirely on their own.
-Long story short: for the next stretch of the game, poor Quina only has a few ATEs to their name, since ATEs can be granted and handled in total isolation to the main plot.
+Long story short: for the next stretch of the game, poor Quina only has a few ATEs to call their own, since ATEs can be granted and handled in total isolation to the main plot.
 The only reason this scene with Vivi showed up is because, like I said earlier, you have to recruit Quina later in the game, and guess what?
 It happens in the same place, with the same attached Vivi scene!

 Anyways, the Vivi scene itself.
 Vivi announces that Quale resembles his grandfather, Quan, and goes to ask if they know one another, Quale gets flustered, simultaneously claiming not to know about Quan, yet also addressing Quan as a member of his own tribe and as a “bigot.”
 Vivi decides to let the matter lie.

-By the way, it was around here where I finally noticed one of FFIX’s major limitations, and it was only because of a neat feature that would have otherwise been a positive!
+By the way, it was around here where I finally noticed one of FFIX’s major limitations, and it was only because of a neat feature that would have otherwise have been a positive!
 It seems the game isn’t fond of including more than one enemy type in a single battle, probably because of tech limitations.
 Oh, it’ll happen, and those instances where it does happen make me wonder why they didn’t do so more universally, but it’s rare and usually restricted to event battles (you’ll recall the Black Waltz #1 and Sealion fight).
-And not only are all enemies in a group the same, but overworld encounters typically come off a real short list to boot.
+And not only are all enemies in a group the same, but overworld encounters typically come off a really short list to boot.
 Like, I’m getting the impression of two, maybe three enemy groups per region, sometimes even one!
 The “nice feature” that tipped me off to this limitation was the fact that each enemy group makes its own sound when the opening camera pans are complete, and no sooner had I wondered what happened with mixed groups than I realized there weren’t any!

 We finally got back on track to relieving Burmecia from its siege, though to do so, we’d have to pass through a cave system called Gizamaluke’s Grotto.
 Unfortunately, it too had been attacked, and you have to wonder why.
 Alexandria doesn’t have access to Burmecia to begin with, which makes it an unusual target, and attacking their connection to Lindblum (a connection that’s even further away from Alexandria as I understand it) makes even less sense at first hash.
 Final Fantasy doesn’t typically have its villains commit mass slaughter just because they’re eeeeeeeevil until the final act (not even Exdeath, who was chomping at the bit to get started the moment he woke up, but still wasn’t able start wiping people out en masse until Act 3), so what’s the plan here?
 I’m delighted to say that, unlike FFVIII where basically half or more of the bad guy’s plans collapsed under scrutiny, this one actually does hold up in the long run, though the baddies could have theoretically done even better… or “worse,” as the case may be.
 But I’m getting ahead of myself.